Sheet no. 3

 The Book of Esther in Hebrew preceded with the benedictions recited before the Megillah reading

-The scroll is formed of 4 sheets containing 16 columns of the text with 24 or 27 lines, except for col. 14 with 11 lines divided into two parts.
+The scroll is formed of 4 sheets containing a total of 16 columns of text with 24 or 27 lines, except for col. 14 with 11 lines divided into two half-columns.
+Additionally, initial benedictions are written within the opening decoration.

 Every sheet contains 4 columns of text.